 Short Welcome Messages from the Manager

-12. It is my honor to welcome you aboard.
-We understand how starting at a new place with new faces can be somewhat uncomfortable, but we promise to make it less daunting.
+10. It is my honor to welcome you aboard.
+We understand how starting at a new place with new faces can be somewhat intimidating, but we promise to try to make it less daunting.
 You’ll soon find out that everyone here is friendly and willing to help you settle in.
 We know we will benefit greatly from your creativity, zeal, and vast experience in the industry.
 We are happy to work with you!

-17. It’s always exciting to welcome a new member to our team.
-You’ll find a loving family that supports each other to be their best self.
+15. It’s always exciting to welcome a new member to our team.
+You’ll find a supportive community where each person helps each other to be their best self.
 Thank you for joining us, and we are so excited as we work together to achieve company goals.

 Short Welcome Messages from Team Leader/Member

-21. Hey, it’s great to have you as part of our team.
-You’re talented, and we are elated to have a creative and highly driven individual.
+19. Hey, it’s great to have you as part of our team.
+You’re talented, and we are elated to have a creative and highly driven individual join us.
 Here’s to a successful journey as we aim higher and higher.

 23. Happy first day, buddy.
 We are glad to have another smart and resourceful member join our team.
 Have fun, enjoy the journey, and together, let’s fly high.